Five from Finland

 One of the ways to future-proof tourism is digitalisation.
 For example, Finnish flag carrier Finnair has long been at the forefront of digital innovation and considered it a tool for achieving world-class operations and delivering a unique customer experience.
 Moreover, digitalisation acts as a driver of decarbonisation, helping travel players in lowering their carbon footprint.

 Helsinki Airport, in its turn, has been working hard to make a great first impression on travellers arriving in the country.
-Operated by Finavia, Finland’s main international airport saw a major revamp in 2022 and was recognised as the best airport in Europe in its size category earlier this year.
+Operated by Finavia, Finland’s main international airport saw a major revamp in 2022 and recently clinched the title of the best airport in Northern Europe for the seventh time.

 With its strong focus on developing innovative travel practices, providing authentic tourist experiences, protecting natural environments and empowering local communities, Finland has all it takes to be the first choice for mindful travellers.